eleyuheng/eleyuheng.github.io/_pages/team.md

 author_profile: true
 ---

-It has been my privilege to work with the Ph.D. students, and to teach and learn from my talented master and undergraduate supervisees.
+It has been my great privilege to work with the Ph.D. students, and to teach and learn from my talented master and undergraduate supervisees.

 Ph.D. supervision
 - Mr. Qingyu Yang (enrolled 2022, B.Eng. in HIT)